therobot/infisical-opentofu-post/README.md

 ```

 The variables `client_id` and `client_secret` are available in our environment, they were exported beforehand.
 Those variables should be also declared in `variables.tf`.
 It is important to configure the `host` parameter URL to the region specific region your using.
-There's a bug in Infisical that makes Open Tofu crash if you specify `app.infisical.com`, as the official documentation states.
+There's a bug in Infisical that makes OpenTofu crash if you specify `app.infisical.com`, as the official documentation states.

-The next block retrieves the whole infisical project `myapp-confidential` and instances it as an Open Tofu data object.
+The next block retrieves the whole infisical project `myapp-confidential` and instances it as an OpenTofu data object.
 We are also consuming `workspace_id` from our shell environment, same as with the provider.

 ```tf
 data "infisical_secrets" "myapp-confidential" {